Elijahp2022/ARM64_Qemu-_Quickstart/arm64/readme.md

 ## Launching the VM

 The VM is booted with one very long command which is in the launch.sh file.
-You can boot the VM by running ```./launch.sh```
+You can boot the VM by running ```sudo bash launch.sh```

 ## Internet Setup